RuneRoven/benthosADS/README.md

+## Get started
+Get the required modules for benthos.
+Compile the example files
+Run the example file. in Windows:
+./example.exe -c benthos.yaml

 ### ads
 Input for Beckhoffs ads protocol.
 Supports batch reading and notifications.
 Beckhoff recommends not using more than about 500 notifications due to the impact of the controller.